stgary/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Responsive sites and adaptive sites are the same in that they both change appearance based on the browser environment they are being viewed on

 2. Describe what it means to be mobile first vs desktop first.

+    mobile first means your are designing the site for a phones size first using min-width and desktop first is that the design is for a desktop first and uses max-width

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    62.5% makes the font size 10px which is === 1rem. this makes it easier to make the page responsive

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing makes life a whole lot easier. you can nest just like you do in html, you can create variables and make mixins which comes in handy when you have reapeted code

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    my favorite is the import.
+It makes reading the code simpler. parametric mixins are the most trouble but I thik I have them down.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.